Program

 What kinds of things are you learning from the data collected by participants?

-Please see our Impact page to learn about how Plants of Concern and our community scientists are making a difference for rare plants.
+To learn more about how Plants of Concern and our community scientists are making a difference for rare plants, please take a look at our Impact page above!

 Where do participants monitor plants?

-Participants monitor plants across northeastern and southern Illinois, primarily on land owned by federal, state, and county agencies, such as park districts, forest preserve districts, and departments of natural resources.
+Participants monitor plants across Northeastern, Northwestern, and Southern Illinois, primarily on land owned by federal, state, and county agencies, such as park districts, forest preserve districts, and departments of natural resources.

 Is there an age minimum for Plants of Concern participants?